Skip to main content

 An Epsom salt bath is a full session in the tub.
 If you only have a shower, make an Epsom salt steam shower.
 Exfoliate your skin with an Epsom salt scrub.

-Additives for any type of Epsom salt bath are permitted.
+Additives for any Epsom salt bath are permitted.
 Just check first for possible allergies.
 You can relax in an Epsom salt bath at any age.
 Though, be careful since a child might ingest some of the water.
 Lastly, do not put Epsom salt in a hot tub.
 For the best experience, use still water.

 Close Menu